AWS Chatbot is now Amazon Q Developer. Learn more

 Note

-For a tutorial on subscribing existing Amazon SNS topics to AWS Chatbot, see Tutorial: Subscribing an Amazon SNS topic to AWS Chatbot.
+For a tutorial on subscribing existing Amazon SNS topics to Amazon Q Developer, see Tutorial: Subscribing an Amazon SNS topic to Amazon Q Developer.

 Notifications from supported services that publish to the chosen Amazon SNS topics will now appear in the Microsoft Teams channel.